urvashipatel30/LoginTestTask/README.md

 # Authentication
-A simple authentication Demo using Jetpack compose to illustrate signin using Retrofit, Mvvm, Kotlin and jetpack compose
+A simple authentication Demo using Jetpack compose to perform sign-in using Retrofit, Mvvm, Kotlin, and jetpack compose.